cheredia19/life-expectancy-world-bank-1960-2022/README.md

 ---
-title: Life expectancy at birth
+title: Life expectancy at birth has improved all over the world
-description: World Bank, 1960-2022
+description: According to the World Bank data, from 1960 to 2022
 ---

 <br />